 Sentences come in four basic structures

 A simple sentence conveys a single idea and consists of a single independent clause or a main clause.
-It may have only a subject and one verb: She sings.
-A simple sentence can be a short one as this one, or it can be a long one as the subject can be a compound subject and the verb too can be a verb phrase.
+It may have only one subject and one verb.
+A simple sentence can be a short one or a long one as the subject can be a compound subject and the verb too can be a verb phrase.
 Additionally, it may contain modifying phrases.
 But a simple sentence does not include a dependent clause (also called a subordinate clause) or another independent clause.

-Covering with flies, the thing smells strongly of rotten fish.
-(Modifying phrase in bold)
+Covering with flies, the unknown thing smells strongly of rotten fish.

 A compound sentence contains two or more independent clauses or simple sentences, but no dependent clause.
 It is possible for a compound sentence to have three, four or more independent clauses.
-But commonly, it contains only two clauses.
+But commonly, it contains only two clauses as it is a preferred way to keep sentences short.

 These are the three ways a compound sentence can be formed: